Daniel Lapp: Performance career

 Lapp was a touring member of the folk rock band Spirit of the West in 1988 and 1989, but never appeared on any of the band's albums.
 Lapp and Linda McRae replaced Hugh McMillan during MacMillan's hiatus from the band following the 1988 album Labour Day.
 Lapp left when MacMillan returned before the band's next album.
 He has also toured with Barney Bentall, Mae Moore and Rickie Lee Jones.

 As a fiddler, jazz trumpeter and singer/songwriter, Daniel Lapp has played on over 100 albums and performed across Canada, the United States, Ireland, England, Scotland, Wales, Finland and Germany with many renowned Folk and Jazz musicians.
 Daniel is the winner of the B.C.
 Fiddle Championship and has appeared as a soloist with the CBC Chamber Orchestra as well as the Prince George, Victoria, and Vancouver Symphonies.

 In 2010, Daniel Lapp performed as part of "Rhythms of the Fall," a segment that was performed for a live audience of more than 60,000 in B.C.
 Place Stadium for the 2010 Winter Olympic Games opening ceremonies in Vancouver, as well as the millions watching on television internationally.
 He, along with Canadian fiddlers Ashley MacIsaac (Cape Breton), April Verch (Ontario), Samantha Robichaud (New Brunswick), Andre Brunet (Quebec), and Sierra Noble (Manitoba) represented different Canadian regions on stage to perform the fiddle style of their region.
 They were joined by Alberta fiddler Calvin Vollrath, who composed most of the tunes for this twelve minute set and played with the orchestra.

 Lapp has since released a number of albums featuring an experimental brand of folk fused with jazz and electronic influences.
 He continued to give lessons privately, as well as holding international festival workshops.
-He later founded the "House of Music" in Victoria, B.C..
+He later founded the "House of Music" in Victoria, British Columbia.

 His trio with English accordionist Martin Green and Canadian guitarist Adam Dobres has become a regular performer at Glasgow's Celtic Connections Festival and Cape Breton's Celtic Colours.
 He played on John Wort Hannam's 2015 album Love Lives On, played with Susannah Adams at the Hornby Island Music Festival in 2017, and in 2018 performed with 54-40 both locally and at Ottawa's CityFolk Festival.

 In 2012, Daniel Lapp received the Queen's Diamond Jubilee "Service" Award.
 In 2013, he was the recipient of the Canadian Folk Music Association "Innovator" Award for his contribution to Canada's fiddle culture.
-Besides teaching, this includes a 25 year commitment to collecting indigenous B.C, fiddle tunes, which includes over 1000 compositions by over 100 BC composers.
+Besides teaching, this includes a 25 year commitment to collecting indigenous British Columbia fiddle tunes, which includes over 1000 compositions by over 100 British Columbia composers.

 In 2019, the Canadian Grand Masters Fiddling Association honoured Daniel Lapp with the Lifetime Achievement Award when the competition was held in Abbotsford, British Columbia.
 Lapp received this award for the creation of the B.C.
 Fiddle Tune Archive, as well as his accomplishments in education, performance and recording.